vinothharirao/AnnaUniv-Lab---Android/README.md

 #Usage
 Download the projects as zip.
 Extract the files.
-In android studio select File -> Import-Project and Choose the project from extracted file location.
+In android studio select File -> New -> Import-Project and Choose the project from extracted file location.
 Build and deploy.

 #References